ariok/WRAPI/README.md

 ##How to get data ##

-To manage response from Wordreference.com you need to implement the WRAPIDelegate with at least `translateDidFinish:` function
+To manage response from Wordreference.com you need to implement the WRAPIDelegate with at least `translateDidFinish:` function.

+The fastest way to obtain translation is accessing properties `termTranslationList` and `compoundTranslationList` after   `translateDidFinish`.
+Those two functions return an NSDictionary with a formatted representation of terms and sense in original and translated language.

 ##Implement the `WRAPIDelegate` protocol##